Star Trek Online: Ownership

 Star Trek Online was originally owned by Cryptic Studios and published by Atari Interactive, along with sister title Champions Online.
 On May 17, 2011, Atari indicated that it no longer wanted to pursue MMORPG gaming and that it planned to sell Cryptic Studios.
 Later in the same month, Perfect World Entertainment purchased Cryptic Studios for $50.3 million and continued its operations.

 In December 2021, Swedish holding company Embracer Group announced that it would acquire the North American and publishing arms of Perfect World Entertainment from Perfect World Europe through its Gearbox Software subsidiary.
 Following the acquisition, Perfect World Entertainment was renamed as Gearbox Publishing SF (San Francisco), who is now the current publisher for Star Trek Online, while Cryptic will continue operations as a subsidiary of The Gearbox Entertainment Company.
-As of 2024, Gearbox Publishing SF has rebranded into Arc Games following the announcement of plans for Take-Two Interactive to acquire Gearbox, while Cryptic Studios was relocated to DECA Games.
+As of 2024, Gearbox Publishing SF has rebranded into Arc Games following the announcement of plans for Take-Two Interactive to acquire Gearbox, while development was largely transferred to DECA Games with Cryptic acting as support.

+In December 2025, it was announced that publisher Arc Games would spin-off from Embracer to become an independent publisher, with Cryptic spinning off with it.
+It was further announced that the DECA developers who worked on Star Trek Online - and other Cryptic games - would be transferred from DECA to Cryptic as part of the spin-out.